Mihalj Šilobod Bolšić: Arithmetika Horvatzka (1758)

 The general structure of Arithmetika Horvatzka adapted the structure and presentation style of similarly utilitarian books from the same time period: The first section of Šilobod's manual covers the four basic arithmetic operations (addition, subtraction, multiplication, and division), the second section covers all operations with fractions, the third section covers the simple and complex rule of three, and the fourth section covers real-world business applications (such as accounts, debts, profits and losses, and mix calculus).
 This fourth section also includes some additional in-depth explanations, puzzles and riddles, presumably aimed at students who have previously demonstrated an adequate grasp of the material presented in sections one through three.
 One of the puzzles, for example, states: Two fathers and two sons once hunted three rabbits, and each of them liked one rabbit.
 How can that be?
-Explanation: He had to be father, son and son's son, ie grandson.
+Explanation: He had to be father, son and son's son, i.e. grandson.
 So two fathers and two sons each have a rabbit."Silobod hoped that including riddles in his book would make the material more engaging and readable for the general public."
 Tables of various uses are presented on the final 36 pages of the book that are not numbered.
 Knowledge of fundamental accounting and all accounts that emerge in real life, especially in commerce, were regarded as essential learning.
 The book's content, explanations and exercises serve their intended function by including the computation of mixes and other calculations that are part of everyday economic mathematics.

 Since the guidebook was the first to be written in Croatian language, this is the first appearance of any Croatian mathematical terms.
 Although it was clear that Šilobod had made use of words that were in dictionaries, this was clearly insufficient for his purposes.
-On the other hand, dictionaries lacked entries for the more advanced mathematical terminology since they were not commonly utilised.
+On the other hand, dictionaries lacked entries for the more advanced mathematical terminology since they were not commonly used.
 Because of this, Šilobod realised he was up against an enormous challenge: his handbook would be the first documented record of the preexisting mathematical language in the Kaikavian region.
 For this reason, he would have had to modify existing dictionary terms, especially that found in J. Belloszténcz's lexicon.
 Later, he would have had to create the terminology he need, drawing on the origins of existing words with overlapping meanings from the Kaikavian dialect of Croatian.
 Evidently, he had made up some names by adapting Latin terminology to Kaikavian use.